pb111/Data-Cleaning-with-Python-and-Pandas/README.md

 # Data Cleaning with Python and Pandas

-In this project, I discuss various useful techniques to clean a messy dataset with Python and Pandas.
+In this project, I discuss useful techniques to clean a messy dataset with Python and Pandas.

 ===============================================================================